What Is Contract Manufacturing?

 - Drop-ship capabilities to send the product directly to customers

-- Ability to be flexible and respond to market fluctuations
+- The ability to be flexible and respond to market fluctuations

-- Keep up with production demand for product
+- The ability to keep up with production demand for a product

 - Synergies with the hiring company